Respecting human rights and establishing internal environments

 Human Rights Policy

-Based on our recognition that respect for human rights is an important corporate social responsibility, and as a company that aims to maintain sustainable corporate growth with an eye on the global market, ShinMaywa Group sets forth a human rights policy to uphold the International Bill of Human Rights adopted by the United Nations and expressly show our stance toward respecting human rights based on international standards.
+ShinMaywa Group recognizes that respect for human rights is an important corporate social responsibility, and is committed to sustainable corporate growth with an eye on the global market.
+To expressly show its stance toward respecting human rights, and uphold the International Bill of Human Rights adopted by the United Nations, the United Nations Guiding Principles on Business and Human Rights, and the ILO Declaration on Fundamental Principles and Rights at Work of the International Labour Organization (ILO), it has established the Human Rights Policy based on those international standards.

 1.Human Rights Policy